DionKill/ps4-linux-tutorial/docs/installation.md

 - [ps4boot.free.nf/index.html](http://ps4boot.free.nf/index.html) (5.05-12.02) (GoldHEN method, works only with HTTP not HTTPS)

 > [!WARNING]
 > Use a 1GB VRAM payload for installation and first boot.
-After that, you can change to whatever you want, but I recommend 2GB.
+>
+> Afterwards, 2GB is recommended.

+> [!TIP]
+> I cannot believe I have to say this, but remember that the amount of VRAM you allocate is taken from your system memory!
+>
+> For example, for a 2GB of VRAM payload, you'd have 8-2 = 6GB of remaining system RAM!
+> You aren't creating memory out of thin air!

 ## Installation commands
 Now that the storage is covered, here comes the moment of truth.
 You'll be sent to the Rescue Shell.

-If you get an error, go to the Gotchas section.
+If you get an error, go to the [Installation issues section](issues#installation-issues).

 ::: details Internal HDD
 - Type `linux-hdd-install.sh`